PatternsTechGit/PT_ClientSideAuthorization/README.md

  constructor(private authService: AuthService) {}
 ```

-Initialize the data in the logged in user using OnInit life cycle hook.
+Initialize the data in the logged in user using `OnInit` life cycle hook.

 ```typescript
   ngOnInit(): void {
     this.isUserLoggedIn =  localStorage.getItem('loggedInUser') != null;
   }
 ```
+## Final output will look like this

-Run the application and click on login button following response will be received as the user has role of account holder.
+Click on **login** button following response will be received as the user has role of account holder.
 ![image](https://user-images.githubusercontent.com/100778209/161303657-960e11c1-9aaa-44cd-a748-4f2c00d4b977.png)

-To logout the application click on Logout link by using context menu under user avatar.
+To **logout** the application click on Logout link by using context menu under user avatar.

 ![image](https://user-images.githubusercontent.com/100778209/161303841-2f81f823-2544-4237-b184-4c38b25e672c.png)